mtjhax/clearinghouse-adapter/README.md

 3. Run the import proceessor and send anything it reports back up to the API

-TODO Add a separate document will contain the complete specifications for allowed and required fields, formats, and exported files.
+TODO Add a separate document which contains the complete specifications for allowed and required fields, formats, and exported files.

-### General Interactions
+## API Interactions

+TODO document how the local database is used to track previously synchronized tickets, including matching up CH IDs of known trips when importing changed trip tickets

-#### Receiving New and Changed Trip Tickets
+### Receiving New and Changed Trip Tickets

 When the Adapter polls the first time, it creates a local copy of all Clearinghouse trip tickets originated by your company.
 This allows the